open-austin/data-portal/README.md

 ## Get started

-To start the site, run `rake run` in the project directory, and when started go to `http://127.0.0.1:4000/data-portal-new/` in your browser.
+To start the site, run `gem install bundler` in the project directory.
+Once it is complete, run `rake run` and when started go to `http://127.0.0.1:4000/data-portal-new/` in your browser.

 ## Core Purpose of Site